Aditya1722/Presto-single-pulse-search-explaination-/README.md

 * Created  a DM list
 * `numchunks` is the no. of chunks in `roundN` of length `chunklen`
 * `loin` & `hiind` gives the idex of starting & ending of that chunk  in this overalp concept is not clear ?
 * begining and end is dealt differently for copying the data from timeseries to `chunk`
+* To understand the expression you can try with the image belowfor better visualisation (i struggled without observation )
 ![overal diagram](https://github.com/Aditya1722/Presto-single-pulse-search-explaination-/assets/73752922/d5652001-e1de-4ff2-aa43-c205da4d31ff)

 ```